zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/domain-model-generator.md

 As an experimental feature, Domain Model Generator has some limitations.

-### Enumeration Generation Not Supported
+### Enumeration Generation

-Currently, it cannot generate [enumerations](/refguide/enumerations/).
-So, it is not possible to generate an attribute of type Enumeration.
+In Studio Pro 10.17 and below, it is not possible to generate [enumerations](/refguide/enumerations/).
+In Studio Pro 10.18, it can generate an attribute of type Enumeration if there is an existing enumeration in the module to refer to.

 ### Generalization Not Supported